 |1500 shots per battery charge||370 shots per battery charge|

 |156 x 157 x 80 mm, 1230 g||102 x 58 x 36 mm, 242 g|

 Body comparison: Canon 1D Mark IV vs Sony HX99

 An illustration of the physical size and weight of the Canon 1D Mark IV and the Sony HX99 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1D Mark IV – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony HX99 is considerably smaller (76 percent) than the Canon 1D Mark IV.
 It is worth mentioning in this context that the 1D Mark IV is splash and dust resistant, while the HX99 does not feature any corresponding weather-sealing.